carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 {: .discussion}

-You are ready to run your first annotation.
+You are ready to run all your annotations.
 ~~~
 $ cd data
 $ ls */*gbk | while read line